 - By: Ashley Saunders

 Tidying the garden involves more than cutting the grass and trimming hedges, as usually the shed and fence could with a new lick of paint.
-But how do we select the right garden shed paint?
+But how do we select the best garden shed paint for the job?

 Exterior paint is available in two formulations, either oil or water-based.
 Oil-based paint is messier to DIY yet lasts longer.
 However, water-based paint is easier to clean.

 In addition to the formulation, exterior paints come in several different finishes, including satin, gloss and matt.
 Just like painting your interior, there’s no right or wrong finish, only your personal preference

 Also like interior paint, cheaper exterior paint usually require a few coats.
 So can cost more overall as well as taking more time to complete.
 Cheaper garden paint can also look artificial and mask the wood’s natural charm.

 By spending a little more on best garden shed paint, the superior products offer much better protection and is less likely to crack, flake or peel.
 Not only with your timber fences, sheds, and summerhouse look fresh, but they’ll last for longer.

 You’ll also want to match your paint to the surface.
 For example, rough-sawn wood such as fences and sheds need a different formula from smoother surfaces such as garden furniture.